decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 ### **Exporting Wearables**

 When exporting wearables, make sure there are no other bones outside of the given Armature.
-A common problem when importing armatures between different software is the appearance of "\_end" bones.
+A common problem when importing armatures between different software is the appearance of *"end"* or *"neutral"* bones.
 Be sure to remove those before exporting.
 Otherwise, it is very likely that the wearables will not work on the client afterwards.

 <img src="/images/wearables-and-emotes/creating-wearables/51_export_wearables.png" width="600" />